jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 There are three main sections to notice:

-### Front-matter YAML
+### Frontmatter YAML

-MyST notebooks need special front-matter YAML to tell Jupytext that they can be converted to `.ipynb` files.
-The front-matter YAML block above:
+MyST notebooks need special frontmatter YAML to tell Jupytext that they can be converted to `.ipynb` files.
+The frontmatter YAML block

 ```yaml
 ---